William Lawrence Bragg

 History of 3 West Road

-The house was lived in during the 1930s by Mrs Wollaston, the widow of Sandy Wollaston who was shot dead in his rooms at King’s College by an undergraduate in a triple murder suicide in 1930.
+The house was lived in during the 1930s by Mrs Wollaston, the widow of A F R ‘Sandy’ Wollaston who was shot dead in his rooms at King’s College by an undergraduate in an event which resulted in three deaths in 1930.

 1938: The Bragg family moved to 3 West Road.
 Alice Bragg describes in detail their life in West Road in ‘Crystal Clear’ p.373f.
 The arrangements within the house for the duration of the war are interesting.
 Two maids and the gardener were called up … the house gave accommodation to a mixed bag of people, including a girl student from Bedford College, a pregnant bus conductress, a friend’s child with pneumonia, and a professor from London.
 The Bragg family were lucky that, despite rationing, they received regular food parcels from friends in America.
 Housed in its cellar was some of the glass from the windows of King’s College chapel.